mrazomej/phd/docs/src/chapter_05/section_08_channel_capacity.md

 single-promoter steady-state model (dot-dashed lines) as a function of repressor copy numbers for different repressor-DNA binding energies.
-The single-promoter model assumes Poissonian protein degradation ($\gamma _p > 0$) and steady-state, while the multi-promoter model accounts for gene copy number variability and during the cell cycle and has protein degradation as an effect due to dilution as cells grow and divide.
+The single-promoter model assumes Poissonian protein degradation ($\gamma _p > 0$) and steady-state, while the multi-promoter model accounts for gene copy number variability during the cell cycle and has protein degradation as an effect due to dilution as cells grow and divide.
 The Python code [(`ch5_fig28.py`)](https://github.com/RPGroup-PBoC/chann_cap/blob/master/src/figs/figS28.py) used to generate this figure can be found on the original paper [GitHub repository.](https://github.com/RPGroup-PBoC/chann_cap).](ch5_fig28){#fig:ch5_fig28